My Main Page with Links to My Other

 and goods that are more socially and economically beneficial, creating virtuous

-cycles of social and economic factors.
+spirals.
 Over the past generation we have had new

 technologies, better management, fewer inefficient unions, greater entrepreneurial